gabrielfougeron/choreo/docs/source/theory/n-body-system.rst

 What is a n-body system ?
 =========================

 A n-body system is a set of :math:`n` classical **non-relativistic** point masses undergoing **binary** interactions.
-These interactions are modelled by forces following a direction **aligned** with the straight line joining the bodies positions, and whose magnitude only depends on the **inter-body distance**.
+These interactions are modelled by forces following the direction of the straight line joining the bodies positions, and whose magnitude only depends on the **inter-body distance**.

 In :mod:`choreo`, n-body systems are represented by the class :class:`choreo.NBodySyst`.

 .. note:: Dimensionality of the system (geodim)

 The following sections detail three different formulations of the evolution equations of n-body systems.
+While all three descriptions are equivalent in the sense that they predict the same evolution for the system, each description shines when exploring a particular aspect of the dynamics the n-body system.

 .. _newtonian-pov: